Appdynamics/SQLMonitor/README.md

 In this case we do add the Database Name as the last part of the connectionUrl **(VMart)** but all other properties like the **username** and **password** are provided as **connectionProperties**.
 You will have to confirm how your database takes in the login information and based on that provide the information in your config.yaml in order to successfully establish a connection.

-## Credentials Encryption ##

-Please visit [this page ](https://community.appdynamics.com/t5/Knowledge-Base/How-to-use-Password-Encryption-with-Extensions/ta-p/29397)to get detailed instructions on password encryption.
-The steps in this document will guide you through the whole process.
-If you want to use password encryption, please send arguments as connectionProperties.
-You will have to fill in the encrypted Password and Encryption Key fields in the config but you will also have to give an empty "" value to the password field and the encrypted password will be automatically picked up.

-### Explanation of the type of queries that are supported with this extension ###
+### Explanation of the type of queries that are supported with this extension
 Only queries that start with **SELECT** are allowed!
 Your query should only return one row at a time.

 It is suggested that you only  return one row at a time because if it returns a full table with enormous amount of data, it may overwhelm the system and it may take a very long time to fetch that data.